nlemoine/bolt-extension-minify-html/README.md

-# Minify HTML for Bolt CMS
+# Minify HTML extension for Bolt CMS

 Minify your HTML output.